Sherman College History

 Sherman College has had five presidents, beginning with Dr. Gelardi, from 1973 until 1996, followed by Dr. David Koch, 1997-2000.
 Dr. Jerry Hardee served from 2001-2005, and Dr. Gelardi was interim president from 2006-2007.
 Dr. Jon Schwartzbauer, served from 2007-2012.
 Dr. Edwin Cordero took the reins as the college’s fifth president 2013.

 The Scallon Building was constructed first.
 Sherman added two more academic buildings–the E.C.
-Taylor Building to house the Chiropractic Health Center and the Olsen Building to accommodate a growing student population, which includes a classroom and a workout center.
+Taylor Building to house the Chiropractic Health Center and the Olsen Building to accommodate a growing student population.